bindralab/CellPyAbility/README.md

 - The user must have a functional Python 3 environment to run the scripts.

-- The user should use the [Python dependencies](CellPyAbility_py/requirements.txt).
+- For pip, the user can install the [Python dependencies](CellPyAbility_py/requirements.txt).
 Other package versions have not yet been tested but may work.

+- For conda, the user can use the [CellPyAbility environment](CellPyAbility_py/environment.yml).
+  - If dependency issues still arise, the [full environment](CellPyAbility_py/full_environment.yml) can be used.

 ## Windows Application
 Running the Windows application requires no programming experience, Python environment, or dependencies.
 It is a single file containing all three modules with graphical user interfaces (GUIs) for user inputs.